BrewhouseTeam/brewhouseteam.github.io/_posts/2015-10-03-episode-00-transparency.md

 episode_seconds: 3198
 ---

-One of our core values here at Brewhouse is &ldquo;Test Everything&rdquo;, so when Kalv and I began bandying about the idea of doing a podcast we knew we'd need to test it.
-And so, with as little fanfare and (hopefully) technical issues as possible, it is my pleasure to share with you Episode 00: Transparency (we couldn't possibly do a pilot episode about transparency and not share it, could we?).
+One of our core values here at Brewhouse is &ldquo;Test Everything&rdquo;, so when Kalv and Pat began bandying about the idea of doing a podcast they knew they'd need to test it.
+And so, with as little fanfare and (hopefully) technical issues as possible, it is our pleasure to share with you Episode 00: Transparency (we couldn't possibly do a pilot episode about transparency and not share it, could we?).

 The show should be available in iTunes in the next couple of days.
 In the meantime, you can [subscribe to the show](http://feedpress.me/brewhouse-show) in your podcatcher or RSS reader.